aminard/mysite/_posts/2013-08-28-review-data-shows-back-to-school-research-peaked-earlier-than-expected.md

 categories: [data analytics]
 tags: [data analytics, ratings and reviews]
 ---
+<a href="http://blog.bazaarvoice.com/2013/08/28/review-data-shows-back-to-school-research-peaked-earlier-than-expected/" target="_blank" title="Bazaarvoice Blog">Originally published on the Bazaarvoice Blog</a>

 With the first day of school already upon us, making a good impression is top priority no matter who you are.
 Students carefully pick out their snazziest outfits, while internet retailers serve up their most influential content – customer opinions.

 Between June and August, certain product categories are as hot as the summer sun.
 Spend on traditional school supplies is up 29% from last year.
 Retailers in the consumer electronics and office supplies industries ramp up their campaigns to help shoppers make better purchase decisions with user-generated content (UGC).
 But did they do it early enough?
 If they heeded market research and traditional back-to-school shopping assumptions, they may not have.